Burgerstein

 Ginseng: the main uses

-Panax ginseng C. A. Meyer is a very ancient medicinal plant that originated in regions of China and Korea.
-There, ginseng has been used as a medicinal plant for over 2000 years in both traditional Chinese and Korean medicine.
+Panax ginseng C. A. Meyer is a very ancient medicinal plant that originates from regions of China and Korea.
+Ginseng has been used there for over 2000 years as a medicinal plant in both traditional Chinese and Korean medicine.

 read more